 (Premium only) These settings will help to determine the best route and minimize or avoid any restricted roads based on your specific vehicle type.
 Selecting the Car vehicle type will disable the dimension fields.

-(Premium only) Report Data Version allows you to choose an earlier version of PC*MILER data for use in calculating distances.
-Current is the most recently released quarterly release dataset.
+(Premium only) Report Data Version allows you to choose an earlier version of PC*MILER data for use in calculating distances for rating.

 (Premium only) Use this option if you want estimated times of arrival or departure (ETA/ETD) to be calculated for a route.
 If an arrival/departure time is set, PC*MILER will return the ETA/ETD at each stop on the route along with drive time and mileage information.